BLUEBERRYP1LL/blueberryp1ll.github.io/_posts/2025-08-03-THM-Mnemonic-writeup.md

 Use the "--show" option to display all of the cracked passwords reliably Session completed.
 ```
-I tried to log in again with the key and the newly found passphrase, but I was still asked for a password.
+I tried to log in again with the key and the newly found passphrase, but I was still asked for a ssh password despite my private key.
 Luckily I tried using the passphrase as the password itself and it worked!

 <img width="1550" height="1271" alt="2025-08-03 134319" src="https://github.com/user-attachments/assets/8bee2ebf-cfe7-4d76-b4df-0f78454ef131" />

 As soon as I logged in, a warning message popped up saying an IPS had detected me and my shell would be closed in about two minutes.
-I also quickly realized I was in a restricted bash shell (rbash), which meant many commands like cd were disabled.
+I also quickly realized I was in a restricted bash shell, which meant many commands like cd were disabled.

 <img width="1127" height="723" alt="2025-08-03 134450" src="https://github.com/user-attachments/assets/57e7aa15-3b0a-4a17-886b-557da1e5176d" />

 I had to act fast.
-In my short sessions, I managed to grab two files: 6450.txt (which contained a long list of numbers) and noteforjames.txt.
+I managed to grab two files: 6450.txt (which contained a long list of numbers) and noteforjames.txt.
 The second note was important—it mentioned a new "Mnemonic" encryption.

 ```
 james@mnemonic:~$ cat 6450.txt
 5140656